puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/macos.md

 Installer is used to install an application.\
 BOM files track what files were created by the Installer.
 It is commonly used to ensure files are removed when the application is uninstalled.
-This function will also parse the plist receipt associated with the BOM file.
+This function will also try to parse the plist receipt associated with the BOM file (if found in same directory).

-Located at `/var/db/receipts/*.bom`
+BOM files are located at `/var/db/receipts/*.bom`

 | Param | Type     | Description      |
 | ----- | -------- | ---------------- |